 First is your position in relation to the windscreen.

 Remember, hearing damage is caused by volume over a duration.
-The louder the sound, the shorter the safe duration.
-This tactic of ducking in and out of the wind stream movement reduces the duration you are exposed to the louder wind stream as well as cooling you off.
+The louder the sound, the shorter the safe period.
+This tactic of ducking in and out of the wind stream movement reduces the time you are exposed to the louder wind stream and cooling you off.

 Riding Position – Angle of Head